 Idle time refers to the seconds an agent spends working on aspects relevant to a client interaction after the call has ended.
-This is also referred to as “on-call” hours.
-After most of calls, an agent will need to enter vital information or remarks into the call centre software, and also send documentation or write a follow-up email.
-Sometimes call centres would require agents to handle these matters while a customer is still on the call.
+These are also referred to as “on-call” hours.
+After most calls, an agent will need to enter vital information or remarks into the call center software, and also send documentation or write a follow-up email.
+Sometimes call centers would require agents to handle these matters while a customer is still on the call.
 While there would be less idle time, the average handle time will be longer.

 8. Blocked Calls as a Percentage of Total Calls

-The percentage of calls that are blocked is another contact centre KPI that has a big impact on customer satisfaction.
-This indicator measures the percentage of inbound callers who experience a busy tone due to a lack of accessible agents, queues that are already full, or a contact centre software which can’t handle the volume of calls.
+The percentage of calls that are blocked is another contact center KPI that has a big impact on customer satisfaction.
+This indicator measures the percentage of inbound callers who experience a busy tone due to a lack of accessible agents, queues that are already full, or a contact center software that can’t handle the volume of calls.
 It is an important signal to pay attention to because even one blocked call is a lost opportunity to communicate with a customer, provide an outstanding customer experience, and build customer satisfaction.

 9. Phone Etiquette

 It is feasible to score the quality of an agent’s manners during a call using call center KPIs.
 This KPI is made up of a variety of elements (some of which are weighted) that are evaluated by a quality management (QM) or quality assurance (QA) monitor who is listening in on the conversation.
 Essentially, the greater the agent’s score, the more elements that can be ticked off.
 Phone etiquette includes greeting customers by name, speaking in a calm, clear tone, and repeating the caller’s issue to ensure that all parties understand.